 The RGS/IBG Social and Cultural Geography Research Group is pleased to offer an annual prize of £100 for the best undergraduate dissertation.
 In addition, we will announce a runner-up prize.
 Both prize-winners will receive a year’s subscription to the Journal of Social and Cultural Geography published by Taylor & Francis.
 Please see the mission statement on the SCGRG website for our definition of social and cultural geography.

 We are looking to reward both excellent scholarship and innovation in the study of social and cultural geography.
-Please note that a department may not submit more than one entry and nominated dissertations should not be submitted for consideration for any other RGS-IBG prizes.
+Please note that a department may not submit more than one entry to the prize.
+Nominated dissertations may however be submitted for consideration for other RGS-IBG prizes.